OriginCode/helloandroid/README.md

     * 1 pt: Choose another developer option from the Developer Options screen, research what it's used for, and write up a quick paragraph (in your copy of this README file) on whether you believe you will use this feature during class this quarter.

 When you turn in the homework in Canvas, put in the link to your GitHub repo.

+# Extra Credit

+Smallest width: It adjust the overall screen size by specifying the smallest of the screen's two sides.
+We might need this option later in the quarter to test on devices with different screen dimensions.